 Freedom for Finnish political prisoners!

-demonstrations outside Finnish Embassies in Brussels and across Europe
+-demonstrations outside Finnish Embassies in several countries

 There is still a very extensive conscription system in Finland.
 Young men have a choice between military and alternative service, but there are many problems with the system.
 The length of the alternative service (13 months) is clearly punitive compared to the military service (6 months), the conscripts mostly do not receive information about alternative service during the call-up, and the alternative service places often ignore their economic obligations towards the servant.
 Also, in Finnish law there is no status for COs during crisis time.
 This means that people who never received military training might be obliged to serve in the army during a war.